Broken User Authentication

 – Identity Theft: Attackers can impersonate legitimate users, leading to fraudulent activities and identity theft.

-– Loss of Trust: Users may lose trust in the affected application or organization, leading to reputational damage.
+– Loss of Trust: Users may lose trust in the affected application or organization, damaging reputations.

 For Organizations